Scoring in Gaelic games: Scoring

-Scoring system in gaelic games.
 Top left: gaelic football.
 Top right: hurling, camogie, ladies' Gaelic football and shinty-hurling.
 Bottom: international rules football.

 Umpire with white flag.
 The umpire with a green flag stands on the other side of the goals.

 In hurling, Gaelic football, camogie, ladies' Gaelic football and shinty-hurling, the goalposts are placed 6.5 m apart and are at least 7 m tall, with a crossbar at a height of 2.5 m.
 Playing the ball (a sliotar or Gaelic ball, depending on the game) between the posts and below the crossbar scores a goal (cúl), while playing the ball between the posts and above the crossbar scores a point (cúilín).
 A goal is worth 3 points.
 The umpire signifies a goal by waving a green flag, and a point by waving a white flag.
 Signal flags have been used since the 1900s; one game in the United States in 1907 used a US flag to signify points, and an Irish flag (presumably the tricolour) for a goal.
 The tradition of green flag for goal and white flag for point appears to date from the 1920s.

 In international rules football there are further posts 6.5 m either side of the goalposts.
 Playing the ball between the goalposts and these side posts scores a behind.
 Playing the ball between the centre posts and below the crossbar scores a goal, while playing the ball between the posts and above the crossbar scores an over.
 A goal is worth 6 points, an over 3, and a behind 1.